nslabspl/storybook/docs/addons/writing-presets.md

 Similarly, the `managerHead` can be used to modify the surrounding "manager" UI, analogous to `manager-head.html`.

-Finally, the preview's main page _template_ can also be overridden using the `previewMainTemplate`, which should return a reference to a file containing an `.ejs` template that gets interpolated with some environment variables.
-For an example, see the [Storybook's default template](https://github.com/nslabspl/storybook/blob/dev/code/lib/core-common/templates/preview.ejs).

 ## Sharing advanced configuration
 Change your `main.js` file to: